implse/Machine_Learning/README.md

 A machine learning project involves the following steps:

-  - Gathering Data
+  - Gathering data
   - Data preparation
   - Choosing a model
   - Training the model
   - Evaluate the model
   - Tune the model
-  - Make Predictions
+  - Make predictions